Bristol Mouse Control

 > Overhanging Trees:

-This, like climbing plants, is a very common avenue of entry for rodents.
+Sprawling branches, like vines and ivy, are a common avenue of entry for rodents.
 With branches we recommend clearance of at least a meter to perturb not just mice, but also squirrels and rats.

 > Building Faults:

-Building faults are normally the most likely place for Mice to enter your property at ground level.
+Building faults are normally the most likely place for rodents to enter your property at ground level.

 The most likely places are damaged air vents, or open tumble dryer vents together with holes in defective render and pointing.